norflin321/fn-lang-switcher/README.md

 Setup auto run of the script every time you log in (python3 should be installed)
 ------------
-1. Inside clonned repository, run this terminal command on python script file `chmod u+x fn.py`, to make it an executable.
+`chmod u+x fn.py`
-2. Change path to the python script file inside `com.fnswitcher.osx.test.plist` file.
-Mine is `/Users/norflin/main/other/fn-lang-switcher/fn.py` (path should be full).
+1. Change paths to the python executable and this script file inside `fn.plist`.
+Mine is `/Users/norflin/miniforge3/bin/python` and `/Users/norflin/fn.py` (paths should be full).
-3. Run this command `sudo cp com.fnswitcher.osx.test.plist /Library/LaunchAgents/` - it will copy plit file to special directory.
+2. Run this command: `cp fn.plist ~/Library/LaunchAgents/` - it will copy plist file to special directory.
-4. Run this command `launchctl load /Library/LaunchAgents/com.fnswitcher.osx.test.plist` - it will tell mac to run this file every time you log in.
-If you want to stop it run `launchctl unload /Library/LaunchAgents/com.fnswitcher.osx.test.plist`.
+3. Then run this command: `launchctl load ~/Library/LaunchAgents/fn.plist` - it will tell mac to run this file every time you log in.
+If you want to stop it run `launchctl load ~/Library/LaunchAgents/fn.plist`.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 # RESULT: